openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/docs/components/schema/special_model_name.SpecialModelName.md

 ## description
 model with an invalid class name for python

-model with an invalid class name for python

 ## Schema Type Info
 Input Type | Accessed Type | Description | Notes
 ------------ | ------------- | ------------- | -------------